-To test our proposed scheme, we carried out an experiment, as described next.
+To test our proposed scheme, an experiment was carried out, as described next.
 In this preliminary experiment, the tested 3-D scene included three objects with labels on their front faces, shown in the upper part of the Fig. 1.
-Two of them with the letters BGU on their faces were the true targets that should be detected by the proposed system.
-The lower front object was located at the point (x, y, z) = (0, 0, 5.6) cm, whereas the higher back object was put at the point (-3, 12.5, -5.4) cm (both with the letters BGU).
-The object with the letters LR located at the point (3, 8.5, -5.4) cm was used as the false target.
+Two of them with the letters 'BGU' on their faces were the true targets that should be detected by the proposed system.
+The lower front object was located at the point (x,y,z)=(0,0,5.6)cm, whereas the higher back object was put at the point (-3,12.5,-5.4)cm (both with the letters 'BGU').
+The object with the letters 'LR' located at the point (3,8.5,-5.4)cm, was used as the false target.
 This object should be ignored by the system.
-One digital camera observed the scene from a distance L = 120 cmfrom the origin of the tested scene.
+One digital camera observed the scene from a distance L=120cm from the origin of the tested scene.
 The camera was shifted along an arc centered at the origin.
-At each position, the camera was always directed toward the origin and captured each projected image into a computer.
-The total view angle interval was 32°, 16° for each side of the z axis.
-The camera was shifted by 0.5° from point to point.
-Thus, 65 projections of the 3-D tested scene were recorded into the computer; 16 of them are depicted in Fig. 3 with a gap of 2° between every two consecutive projections.
-The spectral matrix $o_3(u, v)$ generated from these data is shown in Fig. 4, where Figs. 4(a) and 4(b) are its amplitude and phase angle, respectively.
+At each position, the camera was always directed toward the origin, and captured each projected image into a computer.
+The total view angle interval was 32^{0} , 16^{0} for each side of the z-axis.
+The camera was shifted by 0.5^{0} from point to point.
+Thus, sixty-five projections of the 3-D tested scene were recorded into the computer, sixteen of them are depicted in Fig. 2 with a gap of 2^{0} between every two consecutive projections.
+The spectral matrix $o{3}(u,v)$ generated from these data is shown in Fig. 3, where Fig. 3(a) and 3(b) are its amplitude and phase angle, respectively.